kyokley/psql-pager/README.md

 A pager for psql built on vim.

 ## Installation
-Unfortunately, because I'm using hardcoded paths, the pager is expected to be installed in a dir at ~/.vim/bundle/vim-psql-pager.
+Unfortunately, because I'm using hardcoded paths, the pager is expected to be installed in a directory at ~/.vim/bundle/vim-psql-pager.
 You can clone this repo to that folder by issuing:
 ```
 git clone https://github.com/kyokley/vim-psql-pager.git ~/.vim/bundle/vim-psql-pager
 ```